-The SU Advice Centre is staffed by professional advisers who are able to provide information, advice and representation on a range of student welfare issues.
+The SU Advice Team is staffed by professional advisers who are able to provide information, advice and representation on a range of student welfare issues.

-We mainly help with academic matters (such as extensions, appeals and complaints), money issues (loans, debt, hardship funds, etc.) and housing problems (e.g. looking for accommodation, landlord/tenant disputes).
+We mainly help with academic matters (such as extensions, appeals and complaints), money issues (loans, debt, financial assistance funds, etc.) and housing problems (e.g. looking for accommodation, landlord/tenant disputes).
 We can also provide advice on other issues including consumer, legal and employment matters.

 We are committed to providing a confidential service to students.
 No information shall be given to any third party, without your prior expressed consent to disclose such information (Nb there are limited situations where we may breach confidentiality – please refer to our Confidentiality Policy for details).